Hydra-Chain/hydragon-assets/staking-integration-guide.md

         );
 ```

-Also get the pending commission for the validator and when validator can trigger an update of it from HydraDelegation contract:
+Also, get the pending commission for the validator and when the validator can trigger an update of it from the HydraDelegation contract:

 ```solidity
     /// @notice The pending commission per staker in percentage